czzc/zharlesscom/README.md

 - 🧱 Built with Next.js 15
 - 🚀 CI/CD deploy pipeline using GitHub Actions + rsync over SSH
-- 🐧 Deployed to a self-hosted CentOS server
+- 🐧 Deployed to a self-hosted server
 - 🧠 Glitchy 404 page with rotating witty messages (and a hidden *The Net* reference)
 - 📜 All deploys are logged with `journalctl` under custom tags (`deploy` / `deploy-dev`)
 - 💅 Clean, fast, no JS frameworks overkill beyond Next itself